-E-TTS: A New Embodied Test-Time Scaling Framework for Robotic Manipulation
+E-TTS: New Framework for Robotic Manipulation

-Evolving story · 1 updatesE-TTS: A New Framework for Robotic ManipulationTimeline →Researchers introduce E-TTS, a new framework for test-time scaling in robotic manipulation tasks, addressing challenges in reasoning and historical context utilization.
+Researchers introduce E-TTS, a new framework for test-time scaling in robotic manipulation tasks, addressing challenges in reasoning and historical context utilization.

-- ›E-TTS is a new framework for test-time scaling in robotic manipulation tasks
+- E-TTS is a new framework for test-time scaling in robotic manipulation tasks

-- ›The framework addresses challenges in reasoning and historical context utilization
+- The framework addresses challenges in reasoning and historical context utilization

-- ›E-TTS is modular and plug-and-play, allowing for easy integration with existing systems
+- E-TTS is modular and plug-and-play, allowing for easy integration with existing systems

 The E-TTS framework is designed to improve the performance of robotic manipulation tasks by effectively scaling the policy and utilizing historical information.
 This is achieved through a modular and plug-and-play approach, allowing for easy integration with existing systems.
 The framework addresses two major challenges in test-time scaling: the lack of study on the scaling mechanism of reasoning and the inadequate utilization of historical context.
 By providing a more comprehensive understanding of the task and its requirements, E-TTS has the potential to significantly improve the efficiency and effectiveness of robotic manipulation tasks.